EspressoAdvice.comUpdated May 2026

 If you're planning to read three or more books from this list, it's worth checking whether your library has digital copies first.
 Most council libraries in the UK offer free ebook borrowing through apps like Libby or BorrowBox.

 For books available on Kindle, several are periodically included in Kindle deals or reading subscriptions.
-Kindle Unlimited offers a 30-day free trial if you want to check availability — though most of these specific titles require separate purchase as they're specialist publications.
+Kindle Unlimited has a 30-day free trial if you want to check availability, though most of these specific titles require separate purchase as they're specialist publications.

 If you prefer listening while pulling shots, Hoffmann's books and Uncommon Grounds are available on Audible.
 The narrative titles (God in a Cup, Uncommon Grounds) work particularly well as audiobooks.
 The technical books (Rao, Water for Coffee) are better in print where you can reference diagrams.